New Ram City, Aries

 * * *

 The throne room was quiet save for the pit-pat of his uncle’s shoes as he paced back and forth in front of his throne.
 The throne of the king of Aries was as grand as all thrones tended to be.
-It had a gold frame that intricately twisted around a red cushion and rose up in the shape of ram horns.
-The queen’s throne next to it had the same design, and Terra sat on it pinching the bridge of her nose.
+It had a gold frame that intricately twisted like woodwork around a red cushion and rose up in the shape of ram horns.
+The queen’s throne next to it had the same design with an addition of carved feathers, and Terra sat on it pinching the bridge of her nose.

 Olive stood in front of his pacing uncle.
 To his left stood Alexander and Trystan, both standing with their heads bowed.